-BUT if we start our resolutions now, then it allows you to test out your resolutions, transition yourself into your new habits, and you can modify them as needed.
+BUT if we start our resolutions now, then it allows you to test them out, to transition yourself into new habits, and to modify them as needed.

 FIGURE OUT YOUR RESOLUTIONS IN DECEMBER FOR A SMOOTHER TRANSITION.

-If you start in December, you’re less likely to be harsh on yourself because there’s not as much pressure as there is in January when everyone’s announcing their resolutions left and right.
-If you make too many resolutions, you can see which ones don’t really work and cut it down over the next month so you’re left with the ones you really want to commit to.
+If you start in December, you’re less likely to be harsh on yourself because there’s not as much pressure as there is in the new year when everyone’s announcing their resolutions left and right.
+If you make too many resolutions, you can see which ones don’t really work and cut them down over the next month so you’re left with the ones you really want to commit to.

-If you’ve already been working on them for a few weeks, then when January rolls around, it won’t too big of a shock to your life and it’ll be a smoother transition, which will increase your chances of keeping your resolutions.
+If you start on them now, then when January rolls around, it’ll be a smoother transition for your life, which will increase your chances of keeping your resolutions.

 HABITS AREN’T MADE OVERNIGHT.

-It’s said that it takes anywhere between 18 to 66 days or even longer to form a new habit, which is probably why so many people fail to keep their resolutions.
-People don’t give enough time for themselves to get into the swing of their habits, so they feel disappointed when they can’t get it right from the beginning and give up.
+It’s said that it takes anywhere between 18 to 66 days to form a new habit, which is probably why so many people fail to keep their resolutions.
+People don’t give enough time for themselves to get used to their new habits, so they feel disappointed when they can’t succeed right away and give up.

-In addition, if you’re so focused on seeing results instead of making new healthy habits, then you’ll easily be unmotivated to keep going since results are usually never instantaneous.
-For example, if you’re trying to lose weight, you shouldn’t expect yourself to lose 10 pounds in one week; that’s unrealistic and if you don’t meet that goal, you’ll end up discouraged.
+In addition, if you’re so focused on seeing results instead of tracking your progress, then you’ll gradually lose motivation since results are never instantaneous.
+For example, if you’re trying to lose weight, you shouldn’t expect yourself to lose 10 pounds in one week; that’s unrealistic and you’ll probably end up discouraged if you don’t reach that goal.

 IT’S EASIER TO FAIL IN DECEMBER THAN JANUARY.

-Like I said earlier, people put a lot of pressure on themselves when the new year begins to become a better person right away.
-But December seems to be a less daunting month; it’s the end of the year where everyone is more or less enjoying the holiday season and putting off their healthy, mindful goals until after the sparkly ball drops in New York.
+Like I said earlier, people put a lot of pressure on themselves to become a better person right away in January.
+But December seems to be a less daunting month; it’s the end of the year where everyone is more or less enjoying the holiday season and putting off their goals until the ball drops and the fireworks go off.

 If you create resolutions in December, you can ease yourself into them.
 And of course, you can still enjoy the holidays!

 Make sure to allow room for failure.
-Don’t give up as soon as you forget to do your resolution for a day; listen to your body and mind and see what you’re capable of before the new year starts so you know how to tackle your goals.
+Don’t give up if you don’t start seeing results immediately; listen to your body and mind and see what you’re capable of before the new year starts so you know how to tackle your goals.

 CELEBRATE SMALL MILESTONES.

-If you lose a couple pounds in a week, that doesn’t mean you should pig out on pizza and ice cream for the weekend.
-But you should also acknowledge when you’ve taken a step towards your resolutions, even if it’s small.
+If you lose a couple pounds in a week, maybe you shouldn’t celebrate with a giant pizza over the weekend.
+But you should acknowledge when you’ve taken a step towards your resolutions, no matter how small.

 If you’re trying to organize your schedule and you buy a planner, then at least you took a step in the right direction.
-If you got out and ran for 10 minutes, then give yourself a pat on the back because at least you tried.
+If you got out and ran for 5 minutes, then give yourself a pat on the back because at least you made an effort.

 THE USUAL TIPS & TRICKS

-Of course, there are tips that are given each year on how to keep your new year’s resolutions, but I think combining them with the idea of starting during December will help you stay on track and get you that much closer to reaching your goals.
+Of course, there are tips that are given each year on how to keep your new year’s resolutions, but I think using them during December will help you reach your goals that much faster.
 Here are some of the common tips that are important to keep in mind for any resolution you make:

 Don’t write, “I will start eating healthy and exercising.”
 Instead write, “I will gather ingredients for meal prep and look up recipes.”
 “I will start running for 10 minutes 3x a week.”
 Be as specific as possible so you know exactly what you’re trying to do.